 Jesus wants to care for us and help us to be the kind of fruit-bearing children that God wants us to be.
 If we will trust in him, read his Word, and pray -- he will help us to produce a lot of good fruit.

-Dear Jesus, help us to have the kind of fruit in our lives that would be pleasing to our Heavenly Father.
+Heavenly Father, help us to have the kind of fruit in our lives that would be pleasing to you.
+In Jesus' name we pray.
 Amen.

 All Rights Reserved